-Item consists of a photograph: b&w portrait of John E. Brownlee.
+Item consists of a photograph: b&w, portrait of Premier John E. Brownlee.

 John Edward Brownlee (1884 -1961) was born in Ontario and moved to Alberta to work with the Calgary law firm of Lougheed, Bennett, Allison and McLaws in 1909.
 In 1912 he was admitted to Alberta Bar and went on to become the solicitor for the UFA.
 In 1921 he refused the post of premier but accepted Brownlee's offer of the position of Attorney-General.
 John Brownlee was appointed Premier of Alberta on November 23, 1925 following the resignation of Premier Herbert Greenfield.
 Under Brownlee, the Legislature became much more efficient.
 So much legislation was passed that the government was labelled the "UFA Steamroller."
 In 1929, Brownlee completed the final negotiations with Prime Minister Mackenzie King to transfer control of natural resources from the federal government to the province and Alberta gained the right to determine and realize the potential of its forests, coal, oil, gas and rivers.
 In July of 1933 a civil law suit for the alleged seduction of an 18 year-old woman was brought against Brownlee.
 The allegations were never definitively proved one way or another, but Brownlee's reputation was ruined.
 He resigned from office on July 10, 1934.

 Images are provided for research and reference use only.
 Written permission to publish, copy or otherwise use these images must be obtained from United Farmers Historical Society.

 The date 1926 is written on the back of the photo.
 The date 1925 is on an accompanying label.